Annotate Reference Designators With Custom Global Properties

 Altium Designer’s PCB Editor has a command for re-annotate within the menu and command structure.
 The menu and the commands are easily accessed with intuitive design built into the environment.
 Accessing the Positional re-annotate dialog allows the designer to scope the annotation.
 Scoping allows origination configuration of components to establish a starting point for the re-annotation.
 Know the tool will operate in a consecutive fashion a direction can be selected.
 There are additional options as well such as starting index for re-annotations on double-side boards where the standard is to number the back side starting with 101 for each designator.
 Should the circuit designer have locked specific components these annotations may be protected from resequencing.

-The re-annotation tool generates an ASCII text file showing initial annotations alongside new re-annotated designator values.
+The re-annotation tool generates an ASCII text file showing initial annotations alongside new re-annotated reference designator values and data.
 The text file can be used by Altium Designer’s schematic editor to match the re-annotation to the layout using the Back Annotate feature.
 This allows the schematc and the PCB layout to be synced, relieving stress downstream when defect efforts occur.

 Altium Designer® has elegant and thorough tools for annotating reference designators.
 With generation of an ASCII file the tool provides customization of global properties while maintaining consistency across schematic, PCB layout, and Bill of Materials.
 Having consistent annotating across documents enables lifecycle management efficiencies.
 Annotating consistency allows differing users to be looking at the same component across documents, to ensure communication regards the same part within the design.

 Put your components in sequential order with re-annotation tools at your fingertips.
-If you’d like to know more talk to an Altium Designer expert.
+If you’d like to know more about our open source software talk to an Altium Designer expert.

 Start the journey to switch over to Altium Designer today.